Coronavirus Job Retention Scheme (CJRS) FAQs

 - designate affected employees as ‘furloughed workers,’

-- notify your employees and agree the furlough with them, subject to employment law and existing contracts, ideally in writing.
+- notify the employees and agree the furlough with them, subject to employment law and existing contracts, ideally in writing.

 What information will be needed to make the claim?